AbdelRahmanYaghi/MaqsamAssignment/README.md

 | gemma3:4b | 0.6667 | 6.0 | 0.6796 | 0.6667 | **__1.12 seconds__** |
 | hf.cotensorblockPhi-4-mini-instruct-abliterated-GGUF:Q8_0 | 0.6333 | 5.5 | 0.5079 | 0.6333 | 1.26 seconds |

-I ended up using ***qwen3:8b*** since it had the perfect balance between an acceptable score and good time/request.
+I ended up using ***qwen3:8b*** since it had the perfect balance between an acceptable score (in both English and Arabic) and good time/request.

+### Endpoints setup
+For creating the endpoints, I've used Fastapi.
+Its reliable, fast, and offers the swagger gui which makes it slightly easier to test my endpoints.
+For running the endpoint, I used uvicorn ASGI since its slighlt less heavy than installing fastapi[cli].